jakobzhao/geog458/weeks/week06/readme.md

 **Learning Objectives**

-- the fundamental concepts relavent to smart dashboard;
+- the fundamental concepts relevant to smart dashboard;
-- the promise mechnism for data loading;
+- the promise mechanism for data loading;
 - design an application for multiple devices; and
 - coordinated visualization.

-In this lecture, we will introuduce how to make a smart dashboard using javascript.
-A smart dashboard is frequently used to provide a coordinated view of multiple visual compoanents (e.g., maps, charts, texts, tables, diagrams) to holistically present the a (geographical) event.
+In this lecture, we will introduce how to make a smart dashboard using javascript.
+A smart dashboard is frequently used to provide a coordinated view of multiple visual components (e.g., maps, charts, texts, tables, diagrams) to holistically present the a (geographical) event.
 For example, one of the most popular use of smart dashboard is to visualize the trend of COVID-19 (refer to https://hgis.uw.edu/virus).
-Since map is an essential component for most smart dashboard applications, it has been considered as a very imporant type of digital geographies project.
+Since map is an essential component for most smart dashboard applications, it has been considered as a very important type of digital geographies project.

 In order to show how to create a smart dashboard, we wil walk through a smart dashboard together.
 This dashboard illustrates the descriptive statistics of cell towers in each county Washington State in the year of 2010.
 You can review the final look of this dashboard at [here](https://jakobzhao.github.io/geog458/weeks/week06/index.html).